luisguareschi/group-project-ml-2/README.md

 - `requirements.txt` - Python dependencies
 - `instructions.pdf` - Instructions for the project
 - `test_models` - Folder with the test models (feel free to ignore it)
+- `summary-report.pdf` - Summary report of the project
+- `presentation.pdf` - Presentation of the project

 ## Setup